fr0st-iwnl/fr0st.xyz/README.md

 - [x] Added Analytics for the website
 - [ ] Improve website performance
 - [ ] Improve ASCII text to fit on the starting page.
+- [ ] Add a new category Resources

 ## Credits